coderanger/coderanger.net/content/posts/chef-mailing-list.md

 In February 2015 the first major attempt to migrate the list happened.
-It was well announced in advance, many conversion test runs had happened, and the process for the swap-over was clear.
+It was well announced in advance, many conversion test runs had happened, and the process for the swap-over was clear to the whole community.
 The goal was to get everything moved over to Google Groups within a three hour window.
 Specifically this was going to use the Groups feature within Google Apps For Your Domain so that the mailing list addresses could stay the same.
 The migration was initially successful, with